Marceillo/eco-shave/README.md

 23. * Install **boto3** and **django-storages**

-24. Update your settings.py to setup the storages file.
+24. Update your settings.py to set up the storage file.

 ![settings ](readme-images/bucketandstripe.png)

 #### Extra variables added to the env file.

-* The below variables where added after the intial deploment
+* The below variables were added after the initial deployment
 * ```os.environ.setdefault("EMAIL_HOST_PASS", "your_email_password")``` sets the default values for the email host user and password environment variables.
-Which are used to configure the email sending functionality for the forgot password feature when deploying your application to Heroku.
+Which are used to configure the email-sending functionality for the forgot password feature when deploying your application to Heroku.

 ## Final Deployment